xd2287/transformers/docs/source/en/model_doc/poolformer.md

 This model was contributed by [heytanay](https://huggingface.co/heytanay).
 The original code can be found [here](https://github.com/sail-sg/poolformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [poolformer](https://huggingface.co/models?other=poolformer)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with PoolFormer.